Morganizer/ZenPacks.community.UserGroup/README.rst

 ----------------

-This ZenPack is built with the zenpacklib library so does not have explicit code definitions for device classes, device and component objects or zProperties.
+This ZenPack is built with the zenpacklib library so does not have explicit code definitions for device classes, device and component objects or zProperties; however a User.py file *does* exist to provide a method to derive secondary user groups for a user.

 Templates are also created through zenpacklib.
 These elements are all created through the zenpack.yaml file in the main directory of the ZenPack.
 See http://zenpacklib.zenoss.com/en/latest/index.html for more information on zenpacklib.